-Khao Soi is the famous creamy, spicy, crunchy, chicken noodle soup of the north.
+Khao Soi is the famous creamy, spicy, crunchy, chicken noodle soup from the north.
 However, in Pai, it is just that much better.
 Get a bowl at one of the many local restaurants in town for about 80 THB, and you will probably order a second.

 A bowl of Khao Soi comes with a few condiments such as onion and chili.
 Be sure to add these in to bump up the experience.